Koopman operator-based discussion on partial observation in stochastic systems: Numerical experiments on the noise effects

 Figure~\ref{fig2} shows examples of sampled trajectories.
-The Euler-Maruyama approximation is employed \cite{Kloeden_book}; $\Delta t = 10^{-3}$ for the van der Pol system, and $\Delta t = 10^{-4}$ for the Lorentz system.
-Figure~\ref{fig2} corresponds to the van der Pol system with the noise amplitude $\sigma = 0.5$; we see the noisy behavior along the limit cycle.
-Figures~\ref{fig2}(b) and \ref{fig2}(c) correspond to the Lorentz system with noise amplitude $\sigma = 5$.
-The difference with Figs.~\ref{fig2}(b) and \ref{fig2}(c) is in the system parameter $\rho$; $\rho = 28$ in Fig.~\ref{fig2}(b) and $\rho = 13$ in Fig.~\ref{fig2}(c).
+The Euler-Maruyama approximation is employed \cite{Kloeden_book}; we set $\Delta t = 10^{-3}$ for the van der Pol system, and $\Delta t = 10^{-4}$ for the Lorenz system.
+Figure~\ref{fig2}(a) corresponds to the van der Pol system with the noise amplitude $\sigma = 0.5$; we see the noisy behavior along the limit cycle.
+Figures~\ref{fig2}(b) and \ref{fig2}(c) correspond to the Lorenz system with noise amplitude $\sigma = 5$.
+The difference between Figs.~\ref{fig2}(b) and \ref{fig2}(c) is in the system parameter $\rho$; $\rho = 28$ in Fig.~\ref{fig2}(b) and $\rho = 13$ in Fig.~\ref{fig2}(c).
 Although the Monte Carlo simulations are performed with the small time interval $\Delta t$, we construct the snapshot pairs from the generated data.
-Here, we set the time intervals as $\Delta t_{\mathrm{obs}} = 0.1$ for the van der Pol system and $\Delta t_{\mathrm{obs}} = 0.01$ for the Lorentz system.
+Here, we set the time intervals as $\Delta t_{\mathrm{obs}} = 0.1$ for the van der Pol system and $\Delta t_{\mathrm{obs}} = 0.01$ for the Lorenz system.
 The markers in Fig.~\ref{fig2} are the observed data points.